Police confirm ‘very low levels’ of drugs left in festival amnesty bins13th June 2018

 Gottwood takes place in an incredible woodland location on the North Wales island of Anglesey, with stunning views out across the Irish Sea.
 This year’s event featured a stage hosted by one of Manchester’s favourite clubs, Hidden.

-Having taken place this past weekend alongside Parklife and Download, North Wales Police praised Gottwood fans after the festival was virtually incident free.
+After taking place this past weekend alongside Parklife and Download, North Wales Police praised Gottwood fans after the festival was virtually incident free.
 Police also confirmed the festival basked in glorious sunshine throughout.

 Gottwood organisers also confirmed the festival will return for its 10th birthday on 6th-9th June 2019, with £100 super early bird tickets already available.